 There are many theories given by Charles Darwin, which are accepted and are still followed as the best available explanation of the existence of life on this planet earth.
 Charles Darwin’s theories had a deep impact on the understanding of the evolution of human life.
-There are much importance of Darwin’s theory and the impact was not limited to science itself.
+There is great importance of Darwin’s theory and its impact was not limited to science itself.

 According to Darwin’s Theory of Evolution:

-- The first cellular forms of life appeared on earth was about 2000 million years ago.
+- The first cellular forms of life that appeared on earth were about 2000 million years ago.

-- Later single-celled organisms, followed by the multicellular organisms, and invertebrates were formed and became active.
+- Later single-celled organisms, followed by multicellular organisms, and invertebrates were formed and became active.

 - Jawless fish evolved and different organisms started to invade from water to land.
-Later, amphibians, reptiles and some of the viviparous mammals came into existence.
+Later, amphibians, reptiles and some viviparous mammals came into existence.

-- The primates, which evolved about 23.03 to 5.333 million years ago, resembled toady’s gorillas and chimpanzees.
+- The primates, which evolved about 23.03 to 5.333 million years ago, resembled todays gorillas and chimpanzees.

 - All living organisms reproduce and multiply enormously.

 - No two individuals are alike.
-They are different from each other either in their physical features, behavior, etc.
+They are different from each other either in their physical features, behaviour, etc.